ChristopherMeyers/tooltip.styl/README.md

 tooltip.styl
 ============

-Stylus tooltip library inspired by hint.css that supports html
+Inspired by [hint.css](https://github.com/chinchang/hint.css), but with the desire to work with full html for css content.